 This plugin also uses StopForumSpam to verify email addresses.
 However, WPForms does not offer any integration options with other email verification services.

-If you use WPForms to capture the email addresses of sales and marketing leads, we recommend manually running the data through an email checking solution to weed out possible bad emails before running an email marketing campaign or handing them over to your sales team to follow up.
+If you use WPForms to capture the email addresses of sales and marketing leads, we recommend manually running the data through an email list cleaning solution to weed out possible bad emails before running an email marketing campaign or handing them over to your sales team to follow up.
 Most email verification solutions will allow you to check emails manually by uploading them as a spreadsheet or CSV file.

 Formidable Forms verifies email addresses using the DNS method.
 This means that it checks to see if the domain name of the email address exists and is registered.
 If the DNS check fails, the user will receive an error message.